A guide on where to eat in Granada, Southern Spain and where to eat typical food from Granada, Andalusia

 El Trillo Restaurante – C/Callejón del Aljibe de Trillo, 3

-It is one of the best places to eat in Granada (Spain) not only because of the quality of their dishes but also because of the spectacular views of the Alhambra that you will be delightfully enjoying if you stay in the outside terrace of this beautiful restaurant.
+It is one of the best places to eat in Granada (Spain) not only because of the quality of their dishes but also because of the spectacular views of the Alhambra that you will delightfully enjoy if you stay in outside terrace of this beautiful restaurant.

 You should definitely try their salmorejo with beets and avocado and their rice with wild boar and mushrooms.
 The price of the dishes may range from 25 to 51 €.

 Best Coffee in Granada

 Coffee lovers recognize the importance of drinking a great one each morning or after lunch.
 However, when you visit a new city you may find it hard to find cafeterias that reach your expectations.